irandeno/coffee/README.md

 }
 ```

-there are 4 kind of Error Classes that exported from coffee module:
+there are 4 kinds of Error Classes that exported from coffee module:

 `NoConfigDir` : throwed when no config dir available.